zueai/frontend-review-mcp/README.md

 - The tool will either return "yes" if your changes are good, or "no" with a brief explanation if the changes don't satisfy the edit request.
 Keep editing with the same process until the reviewer returns "yes".

 ```

+## Tips

+Make sure YOLO mode is on and MCP tools protection is off in your Cursor settings for the best experience.